 Registration of property is a legal requirement to be followed when a person purchases certain defined land or property in India.
 There are well-stablished laws to govern the purchase and registration of property in India.
 Registering a property involves selling a property to another and getting it recorded to the competent government authority for ownership purposes.
 Registration of property helps the owner to prove his clear title to the property, which is free from any pending litigations or claims to the property.
 It is also mandatory for the buyer to pay the registration fee and stamp duty, which is calculated as per the market value of the property.
-The documents are arranged as per the stated order under the law and submitted before the Sub-registrar’s office for the registration of property.
+The necessary papers are arranged as per the stated order under the law and submitted before the Sub-registrar’s office for the registration of property.
 The registration of the property is a mandatory step to protect the interest of both the parties to the contract, .i.e, the Buyer and the seller.

 Registration of property is done whenever a person sells or purchases the property.
 If the registration is not made when the property is sold to a person, it might cause problems for the present owner of the property.
 It will also create problems for the owner for seeking any protection or justice before a court of law.

 As per the provisions stated in the Registration Act of 1908, the registration of the property is mandatory when the value of the property is more than Rs.100.
 This has been defined under Section 17 of the Registration Act.
 The property is sold to the person who has the clear title to the property once all the legal requirements, such as payment of stamp duty and registration fee, has been made duly.
 The amount of stamp duty and the registration fee varies from state to state as per the state laws made for such purposes.